 Speed is a factor as well: downtime and inconsistencies in user experience are much less tolerated for these newer users.
-If a company is not able to provide a platform capable of speed, mobility, and little downtime, they will likely struggle to maintain agility in today’s fast paced business environment.
+If a company is not able to provide a platform capable of speed, mobility, and little downtime, it will likely struggle to maintain agility in today’s fast-paced business environment.

 Virtual desktops allow users to work from any place in the world.
 Whether it be a hotel business center in Rome, a local coffee shop near the office, or 30,000 feet in the air, VDI provides the platform that is consistent and available in all of these locations.

 Along with increased data mobility comes the increased need for data security.
 VDI is a great fit for data security-conscious businesses because the desktop can no longer be lost or stolen.

 When the desktop is hosted in the data center, there is greater control of the data and intellectual property of the business.
 Data is forced to be centralized within the datacenter and with that, data security practices can be met much more ease.
 VDI and mobility is a powerful platform that should be considered for the new-age of conducting business.